-In Level I, the children nap according to their own schedule.
-Beginning in Level II, one (1) scheduled nap time is offered during the day.
+In the Infants program, the children nap according to their own schedule.
+Beginning in Toddlers, one (1) scheduled nap time is offered during the day.
 All children are required to rest during the planned rest period, even those in Primary.
 Once your child starts in PrePrimary, you will be required to bring a blanket for your child if the classroom does not have dual sheets.
-All blankets must be smaller than 36 x 45 inches and not bulky!
+All blankets must be smaller than $36 \times 45$ inches and not bulky!